mateuszm-arianelabs/eliza-hedera/packages/plugin-hedera/README.md

 ---

-### Airdrop token
+### Airdrop Token

-Create token action allows to create a new fungible token on the Hedera network.
+Airdrop Token action allows to airdrop tokens to up to 10 accounts.
 Note that this action takes three mandatory parameters:
 - **Token id** - id token to airdrop
-- **amount** - amount of token in given in {denom format??
-Implementation should be later changed to accept display unit format}
+- **amount** - amount of token in given in display format
 - **recipients** - array of account ids of recipients

 #### Example Prompts